eduzavarce/virtual_pet/docs/use-cases/07-payment-service.md

 - US7: Publish payment success events to the event system
 - US8: Publish payment failure events to the event system
 - US9: Publish subscription status change events to the event system
+- US10: Consume user authentication events from Keycloak
-- US10: Consume user events from the Authentication Service
+- US10a: Consume user profile events from the User Service
 - US11: Consume pet events from the Pet Service
 - US12: Purchase premium features for virtual pets
 - US13: Subscribe to a premium plan